AnyBlok/AnyBlok/doc/README.rst

 access with another access rule, or another application need to follow one part of the functionnality.

+We will write a simple application which connect to an existing database With existing tables:

+* Boss
+    - Have worker
+    - Have a desk
+* worker
+    - Have a boss
+    - Have a desk
+* Room
+    - Have desk
+* desk
+    - Have a room
+    - have a worker or a boss

 Create Your application
 -----------------------